3ng7n33r/KnowledgeBase/src/webdevelopment/web/url.md

 A list of key/value pairs provided to the web server, initiated with a question mark and separated with an ampersand.
 For example, they can be used to recall data from an [API](https://3ng7n33r.github.io/KnowledgeBase/webdevelopment/web/api.html) and are server specific.

 ### Anchor ("#SomewhereInTheDocument")
 Initiated with a # (in this case called fragment identifier and not actually sent to the server with the request).
-The
+The Anchor can be seen as a bookmark, either a spot in an HTML document or a timestamp in an video.

 ## Sources

  - [MDN](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODEwODY3MjEsLTM4MDExNzU4OSwyMD
+eyJoaXN0b3J5IjpbNDA0ODcxMjEwLC0zODAxMTc1ODksMjA5NT
-k1OTI4NDQ1XX0=
+kyODQ0NV19
 -->